 - BA (Hons) Politics and Modern History (University of Manchester)

 - PhD Politics (University of Edinburgh)

-She is also part of the new DfID funded programme Political Settlements, led by Christine Bell and the Global Justice Academy (University of Edinburgh) which runs from 2015-18; and the European Research Council funded programme, Understanding Institutional Change: A Gender Perspective, led by Georgina Waylen (University of Manchester).
+Fiona is part of the UGC-UKIERI funded project Teaching Feminisms, Transforming Lives: Questions of Identity, Pedagogy and Violence in India and the UK, led by Dr Radhika Govinda (University of Edinburgh) which runs from 2017-2020; the recent DfID funded programme Political Settlements, led by Professor Christine Bell and the Global Justice Academy (University of Edinburgh) (2015-18); and the European Research Council funded programme, Understanding Institutional Change: A Gender Perspective, led by Professor Georgina Waylen (University of Manchester, ended 2017).

 Praise for Gender, Politics, and Institutions